SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/GuidedTour/GuidedTour.md

   ```
 -->

-This syntax should look familiar if you know another language---
+This syntax should look familiar if you know another language ---
 in Swift, this line of code is a complete program.
 You don't need to import a separate library for functionality like
 input/output or string handling.